-The City's Capital Improvement Program ("CIP") provides for multi-year improvements to the City's public facilities along with the means of financing these improvements.
+The City's Capital Improvement Program provides for multi-year improvements to the City's public facilities along with the means of financing these improvements.
 The City's Capital Improvement Program is prepared annually and primarily enabled by recent bond election results.
 The City's most recent permanent improvement bond election, totaling \$189,500,000, was held on November 6, 2018.
-Combined with the authorized but unissued bonds from prior elections, the City has \$327,943,000 in unissued permanent improvement bonding authority.
+Combined with the authorized but unissued bonds from prior elections, the City has \$272,493,000 in unissued permanent improvement bonding authority as of September 30, 2019.